Anolyies/Typhopad/README.md

 <img src="https://i.imgur.com/0Eew5cb.png" width="400" /> <img src="https://i.imgur.com/TLbMUMx.png" width="400" />

 **A Short Rant**
 I used Solidworks rather than Fusion360, the assembly part of the case was really annoying, I didn't know what to do, and the tutorials online weren't great, but I got it done alright, I think.
+Also, colors in the images look terible, because I added them last second.

 The Schematic / PCB:
 -------------------------------